 Although Sam has also played football and soccer, crew required a bigger commitment than anything else he had tried, he adds.

 “It takes both a level of maturity that is more than anything I’ve ever done and a lot of mental abilities.
 These strengths will stick with me through the rest of my life in subtle ways.
 Just the fact that you have to be mentally strong to push yourself will help you in other things, too.”

 And that, it seems, is what gets the Strokes out of bed early on Saturday mornings when the alarm clock’s painful squawk summons them to the water.

 “I’m doing something…I’m making myself better,” says Mac Farrell, 18, another member of the Strokes varsity eight.
 “And we’re doing it together, and it’s going to be something real when we get across that finish line.”

 Scott Lindlaw is a former White House correspondent for the Associated Press.
 He now works out of the A.P.’s San Francisco bureau.

 The BSA’s relationship with the U.S. Olympic Committee dates back nearly 40 years, and Venturing sports programs can put young people on a track to becoming Olympic athletes, says Bill Evans, an associate director of Venturing at the BSA’s national office.

-The governing bodies of many Olympic sports, such as USA Judo, USA Shooting, and USA Volleyball, value the BSA tie because Venturers can help raise the profiles of those sports.
+The governing bodies of many Olympic sports, such as USA Judo and USA Volleyball, value the BSA tie because Venturers can help raise the profiles of those sports.
 The Olympic governing bodies also view Venturing programs as nurturers and feeders of fresh talent.